gtunes-dev/fspulse/docs/src/web_ui/scans.md

-# Home
+# Scans

-The Home page serves as your central dashboard, providing an at-a-glance view of scan activity and recent results.
+The Scans page serves as your central dashboard, providing an at-a-glance view of scan status and history.

 ## Features

 ### Active Scan Monitoring

-When a scan is running (manually initiated or scheduled), the Home page displays:
+When a scan is running (manually initiated or scheduled), the Scans page displays:
 - Real-time progress indicators
 - Current scan phase (Discovery, Hash, Validation, Analysis)
 - Statistics: files/folders processed, sizes calculated, changes detected